forestryio/forestry.io/hugo/content/docs/faqs/hugo-version.md

 ---
 Forestry supports all latest patched stable releases of Hugo from 0.17 to [latest release](https://github.com/gohugoio/hugo/releases).
-If your project requires a version that is not available in the version dropdown, please [let us know](/support/) and we can add it.
+If your project requires a version that is not available in the version dropdown, you can always enforce `HUGO_VERSION` to whatever version you need in your site settings.

 ## Extensions